-3.1.4 Prizes and Awards of Merit
+3.2 Prizes and Awards of Merit

 Prizes and awards are given to in-course students for particular achievements.
+Please note that the listing of prizes and awards is accurate at the time of publication, but that changes may occur.